Cincinnati Reds minor league players: Ty Floyd

 Joseph Tyson Floyd (born August 28, 2001) is an American professional baseball pitcher in the Cincinnati Reds organization.

 Floyd grew up in Rockmart, Georgia and attended Rockmart High School.
 He was named the Class 7AA Georgia Player of the Year as a junior after posting a 10–1 record with a 0.57 ERA and 127 strikeouts.

 Floyd made 20 pitching appearances, all in relief, during his freshman season with the LSU Tigers and had a 4.44 ERA and 39 strikeouts over 24 1/3 innings pitched.
 After the season, he played summer collegiate baseball for the Bristol State Liners of the Appalachian League.
 Floyd pitched in 16 games with 10 starts as a sophomore and went 5–4 with a 3.77 ERA and 70 strikeouts.
 Floyd finished his junior season with a 7–0 record and 4.35 ERA with 120 strikeouts as LSU won the 2023 Men's College World Series (MCWS).
 He set a MCWS record with 17 strikeouts in the first game of the finals against Florida.

 Floyd was selected by the Cincinnati Reds with the 38th pick of the 2023 Major League Baseball draft.
 He signed with the Reds on July 16, 2023, for $2,097,500.

 Floyd made his professional debut in 2025 with the Daytona Tortugas, pitching to a 0–1 record and 3.25 ERA over eight starts.
 On July 6, he was placed on the full-season injured list ending his season.

-José Franco
+Carter Graham

-José Alejandro Franco (born November 25, 2000) is a Venezuelan professional baseball pitcher for the Cincinnati Reds of Major League Baseball (MLB).
+Carter Michael Graham (born September 17, 2001) is an American professional baseball first baseman in the Cincinnati Reds organization.

-Franco signed with the Cincinnati Reds as an international free agent in October 2018.
-He made his professional debut in 2019 with the Dominican Summer League Reds.
-He did not pitch in 2020 due to the Minor League Baseball season being cancelled because of the COVID-19 pandemic.
-He pitched 2021 and 2022 with the Daytona Tortugas and missed the 2023 after undergoing Tommy John Surgery.

-Franco returned in 2024 to pitch for Daytona and the Dayton Dragons.
-He started 2025 with the Chattanooga Lookouts before being promoted to the Louisville Bats.

-On November 6, 2025, the Reds added Franco to their 40-man roster to prevent him from reaching minor league free agency.
+Graham attended Chaminade College Preparatory School in West Hills, California and played three seasons of college baseball at Stanford University for the Cardinal.
+In 2022, he played collegiate summer baseball in the Cape Cod Baseball League with the Wareham Gatemen.
+In 2023, his junior year for the Cardinal, he appeared in 64 games and batted .315 with 15 home runs and 77 RBI.

+Graham was selected by the Cincinnati Reds in the ninth round of the 2023 Major League Baseball draft and signed for $212,900.
+He made his professional debut after signing with the Rookie-level Arizona Complex League Reds and also played with the Single-A Daytona Tortugas, hitting .205 across 15 games played.
+He split the 2024 season between Daytona and the High-A Dayton Dragons and batted .215 with eight home runs and 40 RBI in 83 games.
+Graham returned to both Daytona and Dayton for the 2025 season and hit .240 with nine home runs and 42 RBI across 101 games.
+To begin 2026, he returned to Dayton for the third straight season before he was promoted to the Double-A Chattanooga Lookouts.
+Across 126 games between the two teams, Graham batted .300 with 29 home runs and 93 RBI.
+After the season, he was assigned to play in the Arizona Fall League with the Peoria Javelinas.